Training assets for

 Physics estimates are calibrated within typical domain randomization variance ranges (mass within 15-20%), enabling robust policy training.

-better real-world performance with physics-accurate training
+better real-world performance with physically accurate training

 faster than manual physics annotation